georgeweigt/mel/README.md

 ./a.out
 ```

-The first column of output is player's hand, second column is dealer's hand.
+The first column of output is player's cards, second column is dealer's cards.

 ```
 	A - c	6 - d